Mooting, moot courts, mooters.

 Mooting is a highly useful, competitive activity.
 It helps you develop the core skills of research and writing, argumentation and presentation, and teamwork.

-Many excellent mooters land up with top internship and job offers solely on the basis of the mooting capabilities.
+Many excellent mooters land up with top internships and job offers solely on the basis of their mooting capabilities.

 Far more importantly, a good moot court competition is a journey towards self-development.

-Lawctopus Law Schools presents a unique COURSE (& Competition) which will help you learn the fundamentals and the advanced aspects of mooting.
+Lawctopus Law Schools presents a unique COURSE (& Competition) that will help you learn the fundamentals and the advanced aspects of mooting.

 If you have never mooted, this course will provide you with all the information, knowledge, skills, and experience to participate and excel at various national and international moot courts.